Code of Ethics Internal control system - Intesa Sanpaolo

 Assurance Statement over the governance on Corporate Social Responsibility - May 2016

 This Department supervises compliance risk regarding the breach of legal or regulatory standards (e.g. laws, codes of conduct, corporate governante codes).
 Specific attention is paid to the dissemination of a corporate culture with implicit principles of honesty, fairness and respect of the spirit and letter of the rules.

 This Department guarantees that the Bank's processes and operations are conducted correctly and independently, in order to avoid or identify anomalous or risk-related conduct as it occurs.
 In particular it monitors the safeguarding of the value of activities, including those connected with the Bank’s ethical and social responsibilities.
-It also supports the Control Committee in ensuring that the principles and values of the Code of Ethics are respected.
+It also supports the Management Control Committee in ensuring that the principles and values of the Code of Ethics are respected.

 The two Departments direct and coordinate activities of the corresponding subsidiary Compliance and Audit Departments in order to guarantee an appropriate level of attention to the various types of risk and standardised monitoring and control.